How to Check NPM Vulnerabilities: Building a Custom NPM Vulnerability Scanner

 Next Steps: Implementing Your NPM Vulnerability Scanner

 The npm supply chain security challenge isn't solved by any single tool, it requires a comprehensive approach combining technology, process, and culture.
-This deps.dev scanner gives you the visibility foundation to build that approach.
+The deps.dev scanner gives you a good foundation to build something for yourself.

 What you can do today:

-- Install the scanner in your most critical projects using the GitHub repo
+- Install and test the scanner using the GitHub repo

 - Slack/email notifications for critical vulnerabilities